Private AI clusters pooled over the internet, on your hardware.

 No paid tier yet.
 We will add one based on what teams actually ask for — not before.

 Everything.
 No card.
-No usage caps beyond the 50-peer hard ceiling.
+No usage caps.

-- Single-use invite tokens, regenerable
+- Single-use invite tokens, revocable, expirable

-- Encrypted activations (AES-256, HKDF-derived)
+- Encrypted activations (AES-256-GCM, HKDF-derived)

-- Member list, kick, throughput stats
+- Member list, kick, status — from the CLI

 - OpenAI-compatible local endpoint (pals serve)

-- TUI dashboard (Textual)
+- Live read-only TUI dashboard (pals dash)

-- Supabase-backed auth and invite verification
+- Account-backed invite verification + allow-list

 Questions teams ask